 Even if some of the hype around ESG is an exaggeration, the steps now being taken by major insurers will have a very real-world impacts that go beyond just good optics.
 Reducing the impact of climate change and the consequent impact of natural catastrophes is the interest of insurers.
 With the number of organisations now vocally striking a position on ESG, the pressure to show some form of public action is mounting.
 However, ESG should not be seen as just an inconvenient corporate necessity but an area of opportunity for the insurance industry, as well as a potential risk for those who are too cautious in their approach.
-Exactly what these opportunities and risks are will be the topic of our next ESG note coming out next month.
+We have outlined these opportunities and risks in a blog post here.

 To ensure you don’t miss this and to receive other great free content early sign up to our UK Market Intelligence insight subscription below.

 As the 2021 United Nations Climate Change Conference (“COP 26”) comes to